 The module will equip you with the theoretical tools necessary to investigate recent developments in the global economy.
 A pluralist view of economic theory is adopted, enabling you to appreciate the debates between different approaches.

-In Block 5, Research Methods, you will learn how to carry out a literature review and then choose which research methods you plan to use for your project.
+In this block, you will learn how to carry out a literature review and then choose which research methods you plan to use for your project.
 You can choose between qualitative methods – which include interviewing and case studies – and quantitative methods, which involve analysis of economic data.

 Finally, you will work towards your end-of-module assessment, completing a project of your choice.